KwatME/kwat/posts/Psychiatric/Psychiatric Interview/index.md

 Screen for mania

+Screen for anxiery

-Scren for Anxiery
+Screen for psychosis

-Psychosis

 ## Past Psychiatric History

 If the patient denies any X, then list some examples of X and ask again.

-"Can you tell me when your first professional psychiatric contact was please?"
+"Can you tell me about when your first professional psychiatric contact was please?"

 "Can you tell me about your diagnoses please?"

+"Have you ever had psychotherapy?"

 "Have you ever been hospitalized for any psychiatric reasons?"

-"Have you ever had psychotherapy?"

 "Can you tell me about your experiences with any psychiatric medications?"

+"Have you ever hurt yourself?"

 "Have you ever thought about ending your own life?"

-"Have you ever hurt yourself?"

 "Have you had any trauma?"